studiochampgauche/headless-react-wordpress-boilerplate/README.md

 The Cache concept uses the Cache Service Worker API.
 It lets you add your endpoints (or others) to the cache, and automatically caches media you upload with the Loader concept.
 He doesn't manage your headers.

-For activate the cache go to your admin `(yourdomain.com/admin/wp-admin/admin.php?page=site-settings)` and click on "Extra" tab, you'll see `Cache version` and `Cache Expiration`.
+For activate the cache, go to your admin `(yourdomain.com/admin/wp-admin/admin.php?page=site-settings)` and click on "Extra" tab, you'll see `Cache version` and `Cache Expiration`.
 Version `0` will disable your cache, just add a version.

 ***How it's work***